Xochiquetzal Candelaria

 Xochiquetzal Candelaria (born June 13, 1973) is an American poet from San Juan Bautista, California.
 Her work has been showcased in The New England Review and The Nation and she has also received multiple fellowships through the National Endowment for the Arts as well as other organizations.

-Education
+Education and Career

 Candelaria earned her Bachelor's degree in rhetoric from the University of California, Berkeley and a Master's degree in English and American Literature from New York University.

-Career
+Her poetry collections Empire and Show Me the Bells were published by the University of Arizona Press and Tia Chucha Press.

-Her debut poetry collection Empire was published in 2011 by the University of Arizona Press.
-Candelaria is currently a professor at the City College of San Francisco where she has taught English since 2008.
+Candelaria is a professor at the City College of San Francisco where she has taught English since 2008.